ascend-io/ascend-community/ottos_expeditions/README.md

 Great job!
 You've successfully navigated through the challenges and conquered all the expeditions.
 Now you're ready to take on new adventures.
 Here's a few places to start:

 ### 🧑‍🤝‍🧑 Join the Expedition Team
-Become a contributor and help us scale new heights:
-- **Contributing Guidelines**: Follow the steps in `CONTRIBUTING.md` to get started.
+Become a contributor and help us scale new heights!
+Follow the steps in `CONTRIBUTING.md` to get started.

 ### 📚 Resources & Support
 Enhance your knowledge and find the support you need:
 - **Ask Otto**: Our integrated AI assistant can help answer questions and provide guidance.
 Click the chat icon in the bar at the top right of the screen.
 - **Ascend.io Documentation**: [Explore here](https://docs.ascend.io)
-- **Otto's Expeditions Docs**: Comprehensive guides and tutorials.
 - **Contact Us**: Reach out via [email](mailto:support@ascend.io) for personalized assistance.